xenon-middleware/xenon-tutorial/source/tutorial.rst

 However, if you create the script above and run it, you'll find that:

-1. Xenon complains about a destination paths already existing.
+1. Xenon complains about some destination paths already existing.
-2. The script finishes suspiciously too quickly;
+2. The script finishes suspiciously quickly;

 The first error is easily avoided by adding a ``--replace`` optional argument after ``upload`` and ``download``, but that does not address the real issue: that of Xenon not waiting for the completion of our sleep job.